Kotlin/KEEP/proposals/stdlib/result.md

 and failed outcome of execution of Kotlin function &mdash; `Success T | Failure Throwable`, where `Success T` represents a successful result of some type `T` and `Failure Throwable` represents a failure with any `Throwable` exception.
-For the purpose of efficiency, we would model it as a generic `inline class Result<T>` in the standard library.
+For the purpose of efficiency, we would model it as a generic `@JvmInline value class Result<T>` in the standard library.

-**NOTE: This `Result` class cannot be used directly as a return type of Kotlin functions.
+**NOTE: In Kotlin 1.3 till 1.5 this `Result` could not be used directly as a return type of Kotlin functions.
+This restriction was lifted in Kotlin 1.5.
-See [limitations](#limitations) section for details.
+See [limitations](#limitations-legacy) section for details.
 See also [style and exceptions](#error-handling-style-and-exceptions) and [use cases](#use-cases) below on how `Result` is designed to be used.**